SEI-08-Bahrain/u2_homework_express_intro_lab/README.md

 app.set('views', path.join(__dirname, 'views'));
 ```

-Because we are using the path module, we need to import it at the top of our server.js file/module:
+Because we are using the path module, we need to import it at the top of our server.js module:

 ```
 const express = require('express');